bertomartin/css-guidelines-1/README.md

 ===============
 CSS best practices for GF inspired by SMACSS

-There are two core goals:
+In order to make CSS flexible, maintainable and fail-safe, the concept of SMACSS (Scalable and Modular Architecture for CSS) has two core goals:

 1. Increase the semantic value of a section of HTML and content
 2. Decrease the expectation of a specific HTML structure